bharath12b5/mvn-linux/Building-MariaDB-10.0.md

         ./configure
         make
         sudo make install
+        sudo /sbin/ldconfig -v

    `make install` will place libjemalloc.so.1, libjemalloc.a and libjemalloc_pic.a in /usr/local/lib/, and jemalloc.h in /usr/local/include/jemalloc/.
-Run `ldconfig -v` as root to update the dynamic linker.

 4. Download the source code (mariadb-galera-10.0.19.tar.gz) for MariaDB Galera Cluster 10.0.19 from [mariadb.org](https://downloads.mariadb.org/mariadb-galera/10.0.19/).
 Unpack the source code and configure it with CMake as follows: